U.S. Route 113

 Expansion of US 113 to a divided highway began in the 1950s in Dover.
 Much of the remainder of the U.S. Highway in Delaware was expanded in the 1960s; the final section of two-lane US 113 in that state was expanded in the mid-1990s.
 The Berlin bypass became the first section of US 113 in Maryland to be expanded to a divided highway in the mid-1950s.
 In the early 1970s, US 113 between Pocomoke City and Snow Hill was expanded to a divided highway and the Snow Hill bypass was constructed, replacing what would become US 113 Business.
 The U.S. Highway between Berlin and the Delaware state line was expanded to a divided highway around 2000.
 The Maryland State Highway Administration (MDSHA) upgraded the last remaining two-lane portions of US 113 between Snow Hill and Berlin to a four-lane divided highway, with completion in 2019.
 US 113's northern terminus was moved to Milford in 2004 after the U.S. Highway was superseded by DE 1 from Milford to Dover.
 The Delaware Department of Transportation (DelDOT) plans to upgrade US 113 to a freeway in some areas.
-Originally, there had been plans to upgrade it all from Selbyville to Ellendale, but freeway bypasses of Milford and Millsboro were cancelled or altered due of community opposition.
+Originally, there had been plans to upgrade it all from Selbyville to Ellendale, but freeway bypasses of Milford and Millsboro were cancelled or altered due to community opposition.